 Unfortunately, automated document remediation often does not result in a document compliant with accessibility standards, and does not provide an equal or usable experience for people with disabilities.

-However, even after all the errors found by automated tools are fixed, an expert must find accessibility errors that no automated checker can pick up.
+Automated remediation tools are a helpful first step toward document accessibility.
+The reports that they produce guide remediation experts to evaluate and fix accessibility errors quickly.
+However, even after all the errors found by automated tools are fixed, an expert must find accessibility errors that no automated checker can identify.
+Human expertise is crucial for this step.

 Leslie Janek’s article Ten Accessibility Errors Automated Tools Miss on PDF Documents covers accessibility errors frequently missed by automated tools.

-How complex are your documents?
+How complex are your PDF documents?

 Do you have documents that include tables, graphs, pictures, and fillable forms?
 Are your documents scanned images?
 Are they colorful?
 All these elements play a role in the complexity of your documents and the success of any automated solution.